Ductmate Industries

 Read More

-High Ceiling Project Makes Spiralmate A Must
+High-Ceiling Project Makes Spiralmate Round Connector System a Must

 Posted on November 9, 2012 by Ductmate Industries

-Ian Morrell, Vice President of Southern Tier is very proud of their relationship with Ductmate.
-“We really believe in Ductmate’s innovative approach especially with products like the Spiralmate,” said Morrell.
+“We really believe in Ductmate’s innovative approach, especially with products like Spiralmate,” Morrell said.
 “They are easy to install and are real time savers in the shop and in the field.”
-Morrell said the company has enjoyed incorporating the Ductmate line into their fabrication process for about 30 years.
-He said they are also an installing contractor, however not on this particular project.

 Because the North Shore Transfer Station is a marine facility, it is naturally in a corrosive environment.
-The saltwater air will eventually start corroding any steel product including galvanized spiral ducting.
+The saltwater air will eventually start corroding any steel product, including galvanized spiral ducting.
 The project was specified with 316 stainless steel to counter the corrosive seawater environment and any toxic off-gassing from the trash.

 The overall size of the facility measures 260’ by 215’ and consists of three levels.
-The tipping floor approximately 26’ above the pier is where the large trash trucks enter and unload their waste.
-The waste falls to the loading section 10’ below where heavy equipment collects and tamps the trash into compact bundles.
-These trash bundles are then loaded onto barges 16’ lower at the pier level where they are taken for eventual burial.
+The tipping floor, approximately 26’ above the pier, is where the large trash trucks enter and unload their waste.
+The waste falls to the loading section 10’ below, where heavy equipment collects and tamps the trash into compact bundles.
+These trash bundles are then loaded onto barges 16’ lower at the pier level, where they are taken for eventual burial.

-In all, approximately 3,800 linear feet of stainless spiral ducting was installed at the transfer station in a variety of sizes from 10” to 62” with 1,400 feet sized at 52”.
+In all, approximately 3,800 linear feet of stainless spiral ducting was installed at the transfer station in a variety of sizes from 10” to 62”, with 1,400 feet sized at 52”.
 Over 1,200 stainless steel Spiralmate connectors of all sizes were used to attach the ducting.

-He said that by using Spiralmate connections they did not have to add any additional stiffeners to the duct.
+He said that by using Spiralmate connections, they did not have to add any additional stiffeners to the duct.
 That made production in the shop and installation in the field more efficient.
 It also made it safer by reducing the possibility of a section accidentally coming loose while workers were in the air.

 Read More